top of page

 Key Takeaways

-Don’t quit immediately, plan strategically and give yourself a timeline.
+• Don’t quit immediately; plan strategically and give yourself a timeline.

-Build savings, systems, and clients before you leave your day job.
+• Build savings, systems, and clients before you leave your day job.

-Create predictable income through repeat clients and digital products.
+• Create predictable income through repeat clients and digital products.

-Confidence to quit comes from preparation, not spontaneity.
+• Confidence to quit comes from preparation, not spontaneity.

 Get Real About Your Finances

 Before you quit, you need to know exactly how much money you’ll need to survive and thrive as a photographer.
-Start by tracking your current monthly expenses (rent, bills, groceries, gas, insurance, etc.).Then add your business costs (editing software, marketing tools, website, subscriptions).
-Once you know your total monthly number, multiply it by 6-12 months.
+Start by tracking your current monthly expenses.
+This includes rent, bills, groceries, gas, insurance, and more.
+Then, add your business costs like editing software, marketing tools, website expenses, and subscriptions.

 That’s your financial buffer: the savings you should aim for before quitting.